 Bents Camping Barn, Newbiggin-on-Lune, Kirkby Stephen, Cumbria, CA17 4NX

-OverviewBents Camping Barn is in the newly extended Yorkshire Dales National Park, was formerly a shepherds' cottage in the 1600s.
-There are 2 sleeping rooms on the first floor with bunk beds.
-On the ground floor there is a kitchen with cooking area, a dining area with tables and benches and a WC with washbasins.
+OverviewBents Camping Barn in the Yorkshire Dales National Park, was formerly a shepherds' cottage in the 1600s.
+Remote and peaceful it is down a farm track, half a mile from the nearest road.
+There are 2 bunk rooms upstairs sleeping 15.
+On the ground floor there is a kitchen, a dining area and a WC with washbasins.
 Other facilities include electric lighting and power points throughout (£1 coin meter), crockery, cutlery, toaster, fridge, microwave, 3 electric cooking rings, 2 electric kettles, 2 electric convector heaters and parking.
 You will need sleeping bags, walking boots and warm clothes.
-The barn is accessible from the Coast to Coast path and there is good fell walking in the Howgill Fells, Wild Boar Fell and Crosby Garrett Common.
+Pillows, sheets and towels are provided.
+The barn is accessible from the Coast to Coast path and the Dales High Way and there is good fell walking in the Howgill Fells, Wild Boar Fell and Crosby Garrett Common.
 Smardale Gill Nature Reserve and Sunbiggin Tarn are nearby.
-The area is ideal for mountain biking and the Settle to Carlisle Railway is five miles away at Kirkby Stephen.
+The area is also ideal for mountain biking and the Settle to Carlisle Railway is five miles away at Kirkby Stephen.
+There is fishing in the village one mile away and the nearest pub for meals is 2 miles away.
+Easily accessed from all parts of the country, Bents Camping Barn is just 3 miles from the M6 at Tebay.
 This accommodation is featured on our map of Yorkshire and Lancashire and here is its own website.

 Open:All year.
 All day.